 - Heat coconut oil or lard over medium-high heat in the dutch oven.
 Using tongs to rotate the roast, sear chuck roast on all sides until golden brown.
 Remove the dutch oven from the stovetop.

 - On a cutting board, chop and dice potatoes.
-Use carrots that are thicker so they cook up tender but not mushy.
+Use thicker carrots, so they cook up tender but not mushy.
 Place vegetables around the chuck roast in the dutch oven.

-- In a medium bowl, whisk together 2 cans of organic cream of mushroom soup, 1/4 cup dried chopped onions, 1 teaspoon onion granules, 1 teaspoon garlic granules, 1/2 teaspoon celery powder, 1 teaspoon Celtic salt, 1/2 teaspoon pepper, and 1 teaspoon parsley.
-Pour over roast and vegetables.
-Place lid on dutch oven and place in the oven.
+- In a medium bowl, use a wooden spoon to mix two cans of organic cream of mushroom soup, 2 cups organic beef bone broth, 1/4 cup dried chopped onions, one teaspoon onion granules, one teaspoon garlic granules, 1/2 teaspoon celery powder, one teaspoon Celtic salt, 1/2 teaspoon pepper and one teaspoon parsley.
+Pour over top of chuck roast and vegetables—place lid on dutch oven and place in the preheated oven.

-- Remove roast, potatoes, and carrots from the oven to a serving platter.
+- Transfer roast, potatoes, and carrots from the oven to a serving platter.
 Drizzle the gravy drippings over the top of the roast and vegetables.

 TIPS FOR MAKING THE BEST OVEN BAKED CHUCK ROAST RECIPE